Jungfrau in Winter: Best Things to Do in Wengen, Jungfraujoch & Meiringen

 Skiing in Wengen

-Jungfrau ski area connects Wengen, Grindelwald, Männlichen, Kleine Scheidegg and if you take a train you can also easily get to Mürren.
-With three mountain ranges, two valleys, and over 200 km of ski runs for all levels, Jungfrau ski region is a real paradise for all winter sports enthusiasts.
+The Jungfrau ski area connects Wengen, Grindelwald, Männlichen, and Kleine Scheidegg.
+Mürren, on the other side of the Lauterbrunnen Valley, is also easy to reach.
+With three mountain ranges, two valleys, and more than 200 km of ski runs for all levels, it’s one of the largest and most varied ski regions in Switzerland.

-Wengen town itself has several beginner’s slopes and ski schools – perfect for young children.
-It’s actually here in Wengen that our twins learned to ski when they were just 4 years old…
+Wengen itself has several beginner slopes and ski schools, making it a great choice for families with young children.
+This is where our twins learned to ski when they were just four years old.

 LEARN MORE: Complete Guide to Skiing in Wengen

-You may have heard of the famous Lauberhorn downhill ski race that takes part in Wengen every year in January.
-If you come here after the race, you can try this iconic slope for yourself.
+You may have heard of the famous Lauberhorn downhill ski race held in Wengen every January.
+If you come here outside race week, you can try this iconic slope for yourself.

 Family skiing with amazing views of Jungfrau Region ski area in winter - Switzerland